zk4/iproxy/README.md

 There are lot of prons by trandtional way:
 - You are always swithing proxy address, make you being tracked harder.
-- You are always using the fatest proxy this tool can ever find.
+- You are always using the fastest proxy this tool can ever find.
-- It does not matter even using VPS for proxing, only if VPS is the fatest.
+- Your own VPS is the choice, only if VPS is the fastest.
 - Reload haproxy is seamless enough.
-You won't even notice it reloaded.
+You won't even notice.
 - Health check is quick for recovery.

 ## config files